 Suppliers must explode the content of the Module Reference Number to aggregate the attributes within their own applications to generate their Invoices.

 The human readable verbiage "ABR Assembly" contained on the ABR Part Label must be replaced with the Module Reference Number.

-NAVISTARNAVISTAR
+Modules or Kits are considered a configuration of an assembly comprised of discrete parts and/or sub-assemblies to reduce complexity on the assembly line.
+NAVISTAR will assign a Module Reference Number for each Job comprised of two or more discrete parts.
+This MRN must be transmitted to NAVISTAR in the EDI-856 using the PU qualifier.
+Please see the examples below.

 Special Identification for Returnable Containers and Repair Parts